|

 That is why I have started the ministry of Mountain Top Journey.
 It truly is a Mountain Top Experience because its God Perfect every time – its HIS JOURNEY with YOU.

-I grief everyday.
+I grieve everyday.
 I.miss.my.grandsons.everyday.
 I hurt watching my family hurt.
 When God calls me to the mountains, I feel His peace that passes understanding.
 It fills me up and gets me thru my tough times, it overflows in me which helps me to help others.
 Its HIS PEACE that I’m called to share.
 He doesn’t call the qualified, He qualifies the called – it’s the only way I can do this – Trust Him.

 Thank You for taking the time to read my story, my testimony.
 God wants our tests in life to become testimonies and share to help others.